First identification of a doublet wobbling excitation mode in $^{105}$Pd: Experimental Results

 \section{Experimental Results}

 The high-spin states of $^{105}$Pd were populated through the fusion-evaporation reaction, where the 63 MeV $^{13}$C beam delivered by the 14-UD Pelletron at the Tata Institute of Fundamental Research (TIFR) was used to bombard a 1 mg/cm$^2$ enriched $^{96}$Zr target with Pb backing of 9 mg/cm$^2$ thickness.
-The de-exciting $\gamma$ rays were detected by using the Indian National Gamma Array (INGA) \cite{marcos}.
-During the time of the experiment, the array consisted of 18 Compton-suppressed clover detectors arranged in six rings with three at 40$^\circ$, two at 65$^\circ$, four at 90$^\circ$, three at 115$^\circ$, three at 140$^\circ$ and three at 157$^\circ$ with respect to the beam direction.
+The deexciting $\gamma$ rays were detected using the Indian National Gamma Array (INGA) \cite{marcos}.
+During the time of the experiment, the array consisted of 18 Compton-suppressed clover detectors arranged in six rings with three at 40$^\circ$, two at 65$^\circ$, four at 90$^\circ$, three at 115$^\circ$, three at 140$^\circ$, and three at 157$^\circ$ with respect to the beam direction.
 The two and higher-fold coincidence data were recorded by a fast-digital data acquisition system based on Pixie-16 modules \cite{marcos}.
-The corresponding time-stamped data were sorted in a $\gamma$-$\gamma$ symmetric matrix using the multiparameter time-stamped-based coincidence search (MARCOS) program, developed at TIFR \cite{marcos}.
+The corresponding time-stamped data were sorted in a $\gamma$-$\gamma$ symmetric matrix using the multiparameter time-stamped based coincidence search (MARCOS) program, developed at TIFR \cite{marcos}.
 The matrix was used to establish the low-lying negative parity levels of $^{105}$Pd with the help of the RADWARE program LEVIT8R \cite{rad}.
-The partial level scheme of $^{105}$Pd has been shown in Fig.~\ref{level_scheme}, where the widths of the transitions are proportional to their relative intensities.
-The newly placed 254 keV (23/2$^-$ $\xrightarrow{}$ 21/2$^-$) and 300 keV (27/2$^-$ $\xrightarrow{}$ 25/2$^-$) transitions between Band 4 and Band 2 are shown in the coincidence spectrum with their respective top transitions, in Fig.~\ref{gated}.
-The relative intensities of the gamma transitions obtained from the present data agree well with the evaluated intensities from Ref.~\cite{pd_old}.
-However, the intensities of the newly observed gamma transitions in Ref.~\cite{pd_prl} and \cite{pd_conf} were not reported.
-These have been evaluated from the present data and tabulated in Table~\ref{t1}.
+The photo-peak counts for the $\gamma$ rays in different gated spectra have been obtained by fitting the observed peaks to the Gaussian function using the INGASORT software \cite{iaeaINISRepository}.
+The uncertainty in the photo-peak count has been estimated in the present analysis by adding the statistical and fitting errors for the photo-peak, as these are correlated errors.